google/googleapis.dart/googleapis_auth/README.md

-## Googleapis Auth

-This package provides support for obtaining OAuth2 credentials to access Google APIs.
+Provides support for obtaining OAuth2 credentials to access Google APIs.

 This package also provides convenience functionality for:
 - obtaining authenticated HTTP clients